 The Catholic ChurchCatholic Church in Germany

-Roughly two-thirds of the more than 81 million Germans were Christians in 2012.
-24.3 million belong to the Catholic Church; 23.6 million people belong to the Protestant Church in Germany.
-Added to this are members of Protestant Free Churches (roughly 330,000), Orthodox Churches (1.2 million) and other Christian Churches (29,000 - Evangelical Church in Germany: survey 2011).
-The share of Christians in the total population is hence 61,5 percent.
+Roughly two-thirds of the more than 80 million Germans were Christians in 2013.
+24.2 million belong to the Catholic Church; 23.4 million people belong to the Protestant Church in Germany.
+Added to this are members of Protestant Free Churches (roughly 333,000), Orthodox Churches (1.4 million) and other Christian Churches (more than 500,000 - Evangelical Church in Germany: survey 2012).

-There are more than 1.2 billion Catholics worldwide.
-At 24.3 million, their number had decreased in Germany in 2012 to just under one-third of the German population (30.3 percent).
+There are 1.2 billion Catholics worldwide.
+At 24.2 million, their number had decreased in Germany in 2013 to just under one-third of the German population (29,9 percent).
 They accounted for 42.7 percent prior to reunification in 1990; the share made up by non-denominationals markedly increased after reunification.
 Their are major regional differences here which are caused, firstly, by Protestants being dominant in the Northern areas, as well as by the political system in Eastern Germany prior to 1990.

 This fall in the number of German Catholics is due, firstly, to the demographic developments in society as a whole – more Catholics are buried per year than are received through baptism, and secondly, the share is reduced by reunications of membership.

 At the beginning of the 21st century the Church is challenged by manifold, immense social changes.
 Today it cannot be taken for granted that people belong to a church and that they practice their faith.
 This is shown in the many cases of people leaving the church.
-In 2012 118.335 people left the Catholic Church in Germany (minus 6,5 percent compared to the previous year).
+In 2013 178.805 people left the Catholic Church in Germany.